SuaveIO/Suave.AspNetCore/README.md

 For example if a client sends the HTTP header `Content-Type: application/json` with the request, then it would be stored as such in ASP.NET Core, but in lower case in Suave: `content-type: application/json`.

-You can set the `preserveHttpHeaderCasing` parameter to `true` when configuring the Suave middleware to keep the original casing alive:
+When configuring the Suave middleware you can set the `preserveHttpHeaderCasing` parameter to `true` to keep the original casing present (ASP.NET Core style):

 ```
 app.UseSuave(App.helloWorld, true)